ConsenSys/doc.pantheon/README.md

-# Besu documentation
+#Hyperledger Besu documentation

-[Besu](https://github.com/PegaSysEng/besu) is a PegaSys enterprise-grade Java-based, Apache 2.0 licensed Ethereum client.
+[Hyperledger Besu](https://github.com/hyperledger/besu/) is a Hyperledger enterprise-grade Java-based, Apache 2.0 licensed Ethereum client.

-The software sources are hosted in https://github.com/PegaSysEng/besu
+The software sources are hosted in https://github.com/hyperledger/besu

-This repository only contains the sources for [Besu documentation website hosted by ReadTheDocs](https://docs.besu.pegasys.tech/).
+This repository only contains the sources for [Besu documentation website hosted by ReadTheDocs](https://besu.hyperledger.org/).